daviddalpiaz/appliedstats/logistic.md

 ```

 Notice, as we would expect, the bounds of this interval are both between 0 and 1.
 Also, since both bounds of the interval for $\eta({\bf x})$ are positive, both bounds of the interval for $p({\bf x})$ are greater than 0.5.

+### Formula Syntax

+Without really thinking about it, we've been using our previous knowledge of `R`'s model formula syntax to fit logistic regression.

+#### Interactions

 Let's add an interaction between LDL and family history for the model we selected.